 [Overview]

-<p>Weezing has been a UU Defensive wall ever since its debut in RBY, only enjoying a brief stint in OU during the 4th generation.
+<p>Weezing has been a UU Defensive wall ever since its debut in RBY, only enjoying a brief stint in OU during the 4th generation Save for a few brief stints in OU, Weezing has been a defensive behemoth in the UU tier throughout its existence.
 With the release of Black and White, Weezing has returned to its original role as the best Fighting-type counter in UU.
-Weezing's Poison typing, combined with its ability, Levitate, gives it only one weakness to Psychic-type attacks.
-This, coupled with Weezing's excellent Defense, Fighting-type resistance, and access to Will-o-Wisp make Weezing an effective physical wall.</p>
+Weezing's Poison typing, combined along with its ability, Levitate, gives it only one the lone weakness to Psychic-type attacks, an immunity to Ground-type moves, and, more importantly, a useful Fighting-type resistance.
+This, coupled with Weezing's excellent Defense, Fighting resistance, and access to useful moves such as Haze, Pain Split, and Will-O-Wisp, make Weezing an effective physical wall makes it the ideal addition to any team plagued by Fighting-type threats such as Hitmontop.</p>

 [SET]